Tani Japan Charity Project

 Dogs are popular in Japan: The number of pet dogs in the nation is estimated at over 10 million (2018) with 18.1% of Japanese household being dog owners.
 In Europe, where there has been a long history of animal rights, most pets are adopted from animal shelters or acquired from reputable breeders.
 In Japan, most dogs and cats are purchased from pet stores.

-Mina Kataoka, founder of Dog Shelter tokyo
+Tani Interns Interviewed Mina Kataoka, Founder of Dog Shelter Tokyo

 Inspiration of the Design

 Years in the making, we are proud to introduce our Everyone Loves an Underdog® collection designed by artists Jody Asano and Yui Yamaoka, made with Tani's signature Silktouch material.

 We hope with tireless efforts and long term commitment, we too can bring positive change to the “underdogs” in the society.